jonasjacek/robots.txt/README.md

 # LICIT-ROBOTS

+LICIT-ROBOTS is a repository, containing files (robots.txt files, .htaccess, etc.) to help webmasters keep unwanted web robots (e.g. scraper bots, people search engines, etc.) away from their websites but allow legitimate robots.

+## Files

+### robots.txt files

-LICIT-ROBOTS is a repository, containing an alphabetically ordered whitelisting of legitimate web robots, which obey the Robots Exclusion Standard (robots.txt).
+The robots.txt files contain an (alphabetically ordered) whitelisting of legitimate web robots, which obey the Robots Exclusion Standard (robots.txt).

 Each bot is shortly described in a comment above the (list of) user-agent(s).
 Uncomment or delete bots (User-agents) you do not wish to allow on your website / which you do not need to visit your website.

-## Files

 There are two versions of LICIT-ROBOTS robots.txt file: